sagitaninta/Wallacea/SDM/README.md

 ## Further processing - QGIS
 - QGIS is then used to calculate the amounts of each habitat suitability class that can be found in the different land use categories
-- this is calculated using the field calculator and overlap tool
+- This is calculated using the field calculator and overlap tool